 Her work is deeply informed by her multicultural upbringing in the UK and Germany, raised by British and American parents.
 As an adult, she spent a year traveling the world solo in 2015, followed by five years living in Spain.

 Before returning to her passion for metal sculpture, La Valleur-Purvis held creative roles with visionary tech brands for nearly two decades.
-In 2023, she released her first series of public art installations for the City of Waco, Texas, where she works from her studio.
+In 2023, she released her first series of public art installations for the City of Waco, Texas.

 She works from her studio in Waco, Texas.